coq/platform/doc/README_2021.11.0_8.13~2021.11.md

 interactive prover together with a selection of Coq libraries and plugins.

 The Coq Platform supports to install several versions of Coq (also in parallel).
-This README file is for **Coq Platform 2021.09.0 with Coq 8.13.2**.
+This README file is for **Coq Platform 2021.11.0 with Coq 8.13.2**.
 The README files for other versions are linked in the main [README](../README.md).

-This version of Coq Platform 2021.09.0 includes Coq 8.13.2 from 04/2021.
-The original Coq Platform package pick for Coq 8.13.2 was from 02/2021.
-This is a substantially extended package pick with many new and updated packages.
-This is the **latest release version** of the Coq Platform and recommended for general application.
+This version of Coq Platform 2021.11.0 includes Coq 8.13.2 from 04/2021.
+There are three package picks for Coq 8.13.2: the original from 02/2021, a substantially extended one from 09/2021 and an updated one from 11/2021.
+This is the latest package pick for Coq 8.13.2 with some package updates with the goal to make it as compatible as possible to the Coq 8.14.0 packahe pick.

 The Coq Platform supports four levels of installation extent:
 **base**, **IDE**, **full** and **extended** and a few **optional** packages.